 David Williams is an engineer whose life has twisted and turned in all kinds of unexpected directions.
 He's built designed high speed fibre optics, installed fish processing equipment in Alaska, manufactured tags that track the world's tuna, built a passive solar log home and renovated a few others.
 He enjoys the outdoors in all seasons, loves to travel and finds great joy in looking after his little girl.

 Scott lives in Coxheath, NS.

 Clare is an entrepreneur; it is her goal and great pleasure to invest energy, ideas, and innovation in the creation of opportunities, experiences and successful projects.
 Clare lives in Halifax but plans to climb every mountain.
-Her favourite tools are a chainsaw and a spreadsheet.
-She worked with the Cobequid Trails Consulting on the proposed trail alignment and looks forward to seeing others experience the Seawall Trail.
+Her favourite tools are a chainsaw and a a spreadsheet.
+She worked with Cobequid Consulting on the proposed trail alignment and looks forward to seeing others experience the Seawall Trail.

 Hector Hines is a guide, outfitter, fisherman and business operator who lives Meat Cove.

 Terrence began working in forestry and silva culture in 2005 for a company based out of Halifax.
 He continued in that field practicing tree planting, PCT, logging, forest management, and saw safety for several years.
 He working extensively in and around protected and sensitive ecological areas.
 He decided to move back home in 2015 and built a business related to his passion: the great outdoors.
 He is currently operating a tree cutting and maintenance service and an adventure outfitting company in South Harbour called Mountain Pine Adventures.